 If it is required to encode a buoy having the function of a safe water mark, it must be done using the feature Buoy Safe Water.

-SAFE WATER MARKS Light, when fitted, is white Isophase or Occulting, or one Long Flash every 10 seconds or Morse "A" Light, when fitted, is white Isophase or Occulting, or one Long Flash every 10 seconds or Morse "A" Light, when fitted, is white Isophase or Occulting, or one Long Flash every 10 seconds or Morse "A"
+SAFE WATER MARKS Light, when fitted, is white Isophase or Occulting, or one Long Flash every 10 seconds or Morse "A" Shape: Spherical or pillar or spar.
+Morse "A" Morse "A"